Tesser3kt/GEVO/3.AB PreIB/logic_and_sets/exams/resit/exam_logic_and_sets.typ

     Come up with at *least three* other equivalences on the set of all people.
 Try to estimate the number of equivalence classes they create.
-For the maximum credit there should be one that creates *over 100* of partitions and also one that creates less then two.
+For the maximum credit there should be one that creates *over 100* of partitions and also one that creates fewer than two.

     You *can not* use the equivalence from part a).
          ]